-During the year, organisational changes improved the focus of the Party.
+During the year, the Party made a number of organisational changes that further improved its focus and delivery.
 The outlook for the Party remains very positive.

-Approved and authorised by the Party on 19 December 2022 and signed on its behalf by:
+Approved and authorised by the Party on .24.May.2023... and signed on its behalf by: